Super Smash Bros. Ultimate (Series) Accessibility Report

 Costs: Purchase cost.
 In-game purchases

-Super Smash Bros.
-Ultimate has 4 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 3 accessibility features for Difficulty in Super Smash Bros.
+Ultimate which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.